skills/test-with-actions/.github/steps/3-step.md

    - **source:** `add-failure-test-cases`
    - **title**: `feat: Add tests to verify failure cases`

-1. After the pull request is started, look near the Merge button to see the workflows running.
+1. After the pull request is created, look near the Merge button to see the workflows running.

    - The workflows will fail, letting us know we have a test to fix.
    - The test coverage report will come shortly as a comment.